AnyChart/export-server/README.md

 ```
 Default browser engine is PhantomJS.

-In the case you need to get a screenshot of a page in the Internet or local HTML file, you can just use
+If you need to take a screenshot of a page in the Internet or in a local HTML file, you can just use
 Chrome or Firefox in headless mode without the AnyChart Export Server.
 You can read about that
 [here](https://developers.google.com/web/updates/2017/04/headless-chrome), for Chrome and
 [here](https://developer.mozilla.org/en-US/Firefox/Headless_mode), for Firefox.
-Don't forget to use `file:///` prefix for rendering a local html file.
+Don't forget to use `file:///` prefix for rendering a local HTML file.

 ### PhantomJS install
 * download and install PhantomJS on you PC.
 * make sure PhantomJS binary is in your PATH

 ### Firefox install
-* install Firefox browser, version > 56.0
+* install Firefox browser (version 56.0 and above)
 * install `geckodriver`
     * `brew install geckodriver` for Mac users
     * or download it from [official Moziall Size](https://github.com/mozilla/geckodriver/releases) and add it to PATH

 ### Chrome/Chromium install
-* install Chrome or Chromium browser, version > 60.0
+* install Chrome or Chromium browser (version 60.0 and above)
 * install `chromedriver`
     * `brew install chromedriver` for Mac users
     * or download it from the [official site](https://sites.google.com/a/chromium.org/chromedriver/downloads)  and add it to PATH

 ## Requests
-AnyChart Export Server supports following requests:
+AnyChart Export Server supports the following requests:

 | Request       | Type          | Description  |
 | ------------- |:-------------:|------|